BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/Documentation/GettingStarted.md

       upload the Chocolatey package to the Chocolatey.org server, but marked as a prerelease

   CI/CD Process:
-  The CI/CD process occurs when a checkin occurs in a Git-managed repository on a local computer.
+  The CI/CD process occurs when a commit occurs in a Git-managed repository on a local computer.
   The ATAP repositories use Jenkins for the CI/CD processing Check-in any preproduction version of the module:
     Jenkins updates the preproduction string in the .psd1